mutantQ/mutantq.github.io/_posts/2025-05-02-ai-science-and-humanities.md

 lang: en
 ---

 *I Acknowledge "Hagibunmi" from the Physics Research open chat for his valuable feedback.
 This essay was originally written in Korean and was machine translated by Claude 4.5 Sonnet.
-The translated essay was fully reviewed and revised by myself.*
+The translated essay was fully reviewed and revised by myself.
+The original (Korean) essay can be found [here](/blog/2025/ai-science-and-humanities-kr)*.

 ## Introduction